-Tim Lenton (1998) raised a fundamental question, how can self-regulation at all levels of the biosphere emerge from natural selection at the individual level?
+Tim Lenton (1998) raised a fundamental question: How can self-regulation at all levels of the biosphere emerge from natural selection at the individual level?
 A seemingly unrelated but deeply connected debate centers around a challenge to a long held view of evolutionary biology, namely that if the "tape" of life's history were played again, the results would be radically different owing to the stochastic nature of evolutionary emergence.
 The alternative is that the evolution of the biosphere is deterministic, i.e., its history and the general pattern of biotic evolution is very probable, given the same initial conditions.
-Likewise the evolution of self-regulating biospheres on Earth-like planets around Sun-like stars.
+Likewise the evolution of self-regulating biospheres on Earthlike planets around Sun-like stars is deterministic.
 We would reverse Tim Lenton's question: was the pattern of natural selection determined by the self-regulating history of the biosphere?
 As Conway Morris (1998-1999) put it, "[biotic] history is constrained, and not all things are possible".

-More precisely, we argue that the evolution of life and the biosphere is quasideterministic, i.e., the general pattern of the tightly coupled evolution of biota and climate was very probable and self-selected from a relatively small number of possible histories, given the same initial conditions.
+More precisely, we argue that the evolution of life and the biosphere is quasi-deterministic, i.e., the general pattern of the tightly coupled evolution of biota and climate was very probable and self-selected from a relatively small number of possible histories at the macroscale, given the same initial conditions (see also discussion on macroscopic reproducibility in Lineweaver, this volume).
 Major events in biotic evolution were likely forced by environmental physics and chemistry, including photosynthesis as well as the merging of complementary metabolisms that resulted in new types of cells (such as eucaryotes) and multicellularity.
 Determinism likely breaks down at finer levels.
-Critical constraints on this deterministic aspect of biotic evolution have likely included surface temperature, along with oxygen and carbon dioxide levels.
+Critical constraints on this deterministic aspect of biotic evolution have likely included surface temperature, along with oxygen and carbon dioxide levels (see Catling, this volume).

 Why quasi-deterministic?
-In addition to events that were probably inevitable, it is likely there is a role for randomness in both abiotic and biotic evolution even on the coarsest scale, for example, the influence of large impacts on the history of life, the possible multiple attractor states in mantle convection and therefore plate tectonic history, even multiple attractors for steady-state climatic regimes.
+In addition to events that were probably inevitable, it is likely there is a role for randomness in both abiotic and biotic evolution even on the coarsest scale.
+For example, this randomness may include the influence of large impacts on the history of life, the possible multiple attractor states in mantle convection and therefore plate tectonic history, even multiple attractors for steady-state climatic regimes.
 Thus, there are a finite number of histories, for the same initial conditions and cosmic background, hence "quasi"- deterministic evolution.

 Evolution of procaryotes and complex life on terrestrial planets around Sun-like stars are expected to have similar geochemical and climatic consequences.
 Thus, the main patterns would be conserved if "the tape were played twice", a theory argued from computer simulations by Fontana and Buss (1994).
 The width of the habitable zone for Earth-like planets around Sun-like stars for complex life may be substantially smaller than that for the appearance of biota, constrained only by the presence of liquid water.
 Surface temperature history on terrestrial planets may be critical to the time needed to evolve complex life and intelligence.
-Biotically-mediated cooling increases the width of the habitable zone for the possible occurrence and evolutionary time frame of complex life.
-For Earth-like planets within the habitable zone of stars less massive than the Sun, the earlier emergence of complex life is expected, all other factors being the same, since its upper temperature limit is reached earlier as a result of the lower rate of luminosity increase (Schwartzman 1999, 2002; p.
-187).
+For Earth-like planets within the habitable zone of stars less massive than the Sun, the earlier emergence of complex life is expected, all other factors being the same, since its upper temperature limit is reached earlier as a result of the lower rate of luminosity increase (Schwartzman 1999).

-Cosmology and Temperature
+16.1.1 Cosmology and Temperature